CIPRE 2025 – Join us in Brindisi!

 This year’s event will embrace the conversation on a variety of topics, including:

-• Artificial Intelligence (AI) and its transformative impact on the sector
+• Artificial Intelligence (AI) and its Impact

-• Resilience in energy and telecom infrastructure
+• Resilience and Crisis Management

 In addition to the main conference, attendees will have the exclusive opportunity to participate in a special session at the European Parliament, where high-level discussions will shape the future of the industry.
 Stay tuned for more details!